andreasabel/inCode/entry/pipes-streaming-huffman-compression-in-haskell-part-3.md

 [conduit](https://hackage.haskell.org/package/conduit) and
 [pipes](http://hackage.haskell.org/package/pipes) have emerged, built on the backs of early coroutine-based libraries.
-These libraries are built on the idea of purely assembling and “declaring” the IO pipeline that you want, with each pipeline component having very explicit and comparable and able-to-reason-with IO read/write/close semantics.
+These libraries are built on the idea of purely assembling and "declaring" the IO pipeline that you want, with each pipeline component having very explicit and comparable and able-to-reason-with IO read/write/close semantics.